We collect food scraps & other compostables from residential buildings & businesses in the Mile High City - and we do it with pedal power.

-We work directly with residents.
-And we work with property managers and HOAs to find the best way to service the residents of each unique building.
-We pickup from trash rooms, "trash chute rooms," empty spaces in garages, nooks in outdoor trash enclosures, front or back porches, and more.
+As a resident, once you know you want to compost with us, we work with your property manager and/or HOA to find the best pickup spot for your unique building.
+We can pickup from trash rooms, "trash chute rooms," empty spaces in garages, front or back porches - nearly anywhere.

 here's another way to understand how we work!

 We use pedal-power - mostly trikes! - to go from pickup to pickup, emptying full compost bins along our routes.

 Usually our members just leave their bins out for us in their designated pickup spot, although sometimes we leave slightly larger bins on-site for them to put their compostables into, and we simply empty that one larger bin.